Customer Touchpoints And Journey Basics

 Nurtures brand loyalty: the right kind of knowledge about your customers allows you to cater to them.
 Good service is important: 47% of customers say they switched companies after one single instance of poor customer service.

 By looking at your brand through the eyes of your customer, you can get a better understanding of places to optimize.
 Knowing where to enhance your strategy will help you develop a plan to manage your customer interactions in the future.
 In fact, 28% of marketers say customer journey mapping is the most effective tactic to improve the customer experience.

 In short, evaluating touchpoints and creating a customer journey map helps you visualize and optimize the customer experience.
-Visit our work tab to see more of the MYN Group’s work (you can also read about other ways to engage customers like CRM and Influencer Marketing).
+You can also read about other ways to engage customers like CRM and Influencer Marketing.
 If you need help managing or adding customer touchpoints, please feel free to reach out to MYN Group at MYN.Group@MYNGroup.com for more information.